A coordination-free, convergent, and safe replicated tree: Preliminaries

-Let us now turn to concurrent execution, and consider the proof obligations for convergence.
+Let us now turn to concurrent execution, and consider the proof obligations for convergence and safety.

-If a replica initiates update $u$, while concurrently another replica initiates $v$, the first replica executes them in the order $u;v$ and the second one in the order $v;u$.
-To prevent divergence, the Strong Eventual Consistency (SEC) property~\cite{syn:rep:sh143} requires that any two replicas that delivered the same updates are in equivalent states.
+\paragraph{Convergence} If a replica initiates an update $u$, while concurrently another replica initiates $v$, the first replica executes their effectors in the order $u;v$ and the second one in the order $v;u$.
+Without precaution, it is likely that their states diverge.

+To prevent this, the Strong Eventual Consistency (SEC) property \cite{syn:rep:sh143} requires that any two replicas that delivered the same updates are in equivalent states.
 To satisfy SEC, effector functions are designed to commute, i.e., both orders above leave the data in the same state.
 We define commutativity as follows: \begin{small}

 \end{small}